steveturbek/SunPower-PVS-Supervisor/README.md

-# SunPower PSV6 Supervisor Supervisor
+# SunPower PVS Supervisor

-Make a Raspberry Pi + python script to exfiltrate Photovoltaic solar data from unsupported hardware, without paying fees.
+A python script to exfiltrate residential solar electric data from a Sunpower PVS6 monitoring unit, without paying fees.
+It runs on a Raspberry Pi lugged into the device, or on home network.

 ## Background Inspiration

-For reference, this project was made for a SunPower PV system installed in 2019.
-Residential house in the northeast USA with a roof mounted system.
-2 circuits, each with 6 Sunpower (actually Maxeon) PV panels & attached Enphase microinverters.
+For reference, this project was made for a SunPower Photovoltaic (PV) system installed in 2019 on a residential house in the northeast USA with a roof mounted system.
+The system has 2 circuits, each with 6 Sunpower (actually Maxeon) PV panels & attached Enphase microinverters.
 No battery.

 Sadly, I had a microinverter go bad but did not learn about it until **years later** when another 5 died.
-I only noticed that half the system was down when our electric bill going up and went 'down the rabbit hole'.
-Monitoring should NOT be left up to the user!
+I only noticed that half the system was down when our electric bill going up and went 'down the rabbit hole' to figure it out.

+The SunPower company sold perhaps ~586,000 installations before going backrupt.
+Luckily the panels and microinverters are under warranty, but the PVS monitoring unit is not.
+The PVS continues to send data to a server that a new company, SunStrong, sells selling app subscription to access the data.

+There are multiple cool dashboard project, see below.
+This project is meant to keep an eye on it and send an email if something goes wrong.
+Mostly solar panels just work, which leads to them being ignored, like I did.

+IMHO Monitoring should NOT be left up to the user!
 Solar has to be come more friendly or it will not catch on in America.
 This project is hopefully is a small contribution to that.

-The SunPower company sold perhaps ~586,000 installations before going backrupt.
-Luckily the panels and microinverters are under warranty, but the PVS monitoring unit is not.
-The PVS continues to send data to a server.
-A company SunStrong is selling app subscription to access the data.

 ## Approach